banalok/aws_sagemaker_ec2_s3_ml_pipeline/README.md

-# AWS SAGEMAKER, EC2, S3
+# EDA, Feature Engineering and Model Building and Optimization pipeline in AWS SAGEMAKER using EC2 and S3.